novuhq/novu/docs/docs/platform/step-filter.md

 > **NOVU_API_KEY** can be found in the settings section of the Novu client.

 The webhook should return a one-level object containing any information that you want to use to filter the notification flow.
-For example, you might include a field called `isOnline` having value `true` or `false` that sepcifies whether the subscriber is currently online or not.
+For example, you might include a field called `isOnline` having value `true` or `false` that specifies whether the subscriber is currently online or not.

 ## Subscriber online filters